 Squint your eyes.
 The resistance of blue light deflate your pupils and its intentions remain unknown.
 Tipping your head forward to mask the rays makes you look down, the surface of your hands are blue, frozen in time.
-More blue lights appear in the horizon and more await around the corner.
+More blue lights appear in the horizon and surely more will await around the corner.
 You move through them, carrying the light on your skin.
 What purpose do they serve?
 Who put them up?
 Will they work for you or against you if something happens?

 The blue lights are security measures and are scattered throughout the domains which the Ivy-league universities occupy.
 This publication explores the “Blue Phones” in New Haven and the public discourse and history of campus police and security.
 In 1894 Yale University established the first private campus police force which today are part of New Haven’s ‘triple occupation’ of Hampden and New Haven PD.
-Yale PD officers operate as fully authorized police, but as a private organization, YPD are not obliged to the same public responsibilities and transparency.
+Yale PD officers operate as fully authorized police, but as a private institution, YPD are not obliged to the same public disclosure, responsibilities or transparency.

 Autonomous publication and research project, augmented reality, riso printed, 2021.